cyberguru02/Splunk-Boss-of-the-SOC/README.md

 As a SOC analyst, like Alice in this scenario, this sets the stage for subsequent threat detection and response actions, allowing for timely identification of vulnerabilities and proactive defense strategies to protect sensitive assets and maintain operational continuity.
 By comprehending the tactics employed during installation, SOC analysts can enhance their ability to detect and mitigate potential threats early in the attack lifecycle, thereby minimizing the impact of cyber incidents and safeguarding organizational assets against persistent adversaries.
 Let’s see how the attackers installed the malware on the web server.

-**Sysmon also collects the Hash value of the processes being created.
+**Question 11: Sysmon also collects the Hash value of the processes being created.
 What is the MD5 HASH of the program 3791.exe?**

 In this scenario, to find the MD5 hash of the program `3791.exe`, we can use the following Splunk query: